deddc23efb/freshjr_qos/README.md

+FreshJR_QOS ASUS Adaptive QOS enhancements:
+Forked from FreshJR_QOS v1.92 released 09/07/2017

 This script is based on FreshJR's (www.snbforums.com) work on the ASUS Adaptive QOS FreshJR_QOS script.
 This script adds user control to the ASUS Adaptive QOS infrastructure.